Updated: Mar 5

 Food trucks use a range of electrical and gas equipment to store, and cook food.

-This equipment obviously needs to power, their food trucks tend to get their power from a number of different sources and sometimes from more than one source alone.
+This equipment obviously needs power and food trucks tend to get it from a number of different sources and sometimes from more than one source alone.

 There are three main ways that food trucks get their power.